mesquitamv/nameko-devex/epinio/README.md

 ## Deploy K3D + Epinio + App

-For deploy the environment in your desktop you must be in *epinio* folder located on root of this repository:
+For deploy the lab environment in your desktop you must be in *epinio* folder located on root of this repository:

 ```bash
 cd epinio